 Sometimes when you pick out a sofa, you may like the frame and basic styling, but perhaps you want it in a different fabric.
 Or, you want a different color for the legs, or maybe a different arm style.
 Maybe you even want extra pillows with the sofa.
 All of these things can be done, but usually with an added cost.
 For many furniture retailers, it is the charge for these custom touches that really provides the profit margin.

 While customizing furniture enables you to get exactly what you want, the price may startle you.
 Be sure to factor this in when you make your purchase.
 Whenever you order a different fabric, legs, arms—anything that is different from the piece you see in the showroom—make sure to ask your salesperson about any additional costs you may be incurring.
 Reputable dealers will be upfront about this, but you can be surprised at how much the cost can increase with the smallest change.

 Furniture Protection Plans

 Sometimes furniture stores will try to sell you furniture protection plans.
 These plans offer repairs should anything happen to your furniture within the plan's time frame, and they are just forms of insurance.
 Some people feel it is better to have insurance "just in case," while others feel that it is not worth the extra expense.
 Usually, these plans end up costing anywhere from $100 to 6 percent of the total cost of furniture.
 Don't agree to purchase this insurance simply because it is being offered, unless you feel the need.

-Most consumer advocacy experts advice that this kind of protection plan is statistically not worth the cost, and that some plans border on being consumer scams.
+Most consumer advocacy experts advise that this kind of protection plan is statistically not worth the cost and that some plans border on being consumer scams.
 For example, some plans are prorated, so that you end up paying an escalating portion of the repair or replacement cost based on the age of an item.
 Is it really worth the cost of the replacement plan if you only get reimbursed 20 percent of the total repair cost once your couch is more than five years old?